lubianat/tiokhin2020/notes_by_lubiana.md

 sample_costs : The code throws a warning when different than 1.

-decay: I've set it to minimum 0 and maximum 20
+decay : I've set it to minimum 0 and maximum 20

 ### Actual problems